sflow/config/VPP/sflow-config-VPP.md

 https://github.com/sflow/vpp-sflow

-The sFlow plugin to VPP is expected to run only on Linux in conjuntion with the VPP linux-cp plugin and the hsflowd daemon from https://sflow.net.
+The sFlow plugin to VPP is expected to run on Linux in conjunction with the VPP **linux-cp** plugin and the **hsflowd** daemon from https://sflow.net.

 Prerequistite, load Netlink PSAMPLE kernel module:
 ```